-Data is an incredible asset to use when you're up against company-wide misinformation and those who are opposed to change.
+Data is an incredible asset when you're up against company-wide misinformation and those opposed to change.
 HR teams often have the unfortunate job of delivering news or data that some people don’t want to hear, even when it can benefit them and the company in the long run.

 Here are three examples of the political battles you might face during your career and how to use employee engagement data to disprove convenient theories and drive change at your organization.

 Let’s say you notice that your company has a large turnover rate among women.
 You decide to take another look at the results of your last employee engagement survey to see if you can get to the bottom of this trend.
-When you compare your female employees’ employee experience data to your male employees, you notice there’s a huge disconnect.
-It turns out the majority of your female employees don’t feel valued or supported by your company.
+When you compare your female employees’ experience data to your male employees, you notice a huge disconnect.
+It turns out most of your female employees don’t feel valued or supported by your company.

 With your evidence in hand, you go back to your business leaders and present the data.
 The numbers immediately grab their attention.
 When they ask what the high turnover rate means, you dive into your qualitative data: